-Guru from his body.
+The Guru recited the Pauries and the final Salok and bowed his head.
+The jalad (executioner) swung the sword and severed the head of the Guru from his body.
 By doing so, the executioner wrote a new chapter in the history of martyrdoms for just causes.
 This was a unique martyrdom to save the religion of another and for the religious freedom of all.

 Some accounts suggest that, although, the Guru declined to perform a miracle saying that performing miracles was interference in God's divine Will; however, accepting the request of a devoted spectator, the Guru asked for a piece of paper, wrote a few words on it and asked that it should be tied around his neck.
 He said that the sword of the executioner will not be able to cut the thread and the paper.
-The executioner swung the sword and as the head was severed from the body the thread and the piece of paper fell on the ground, intact.
+The executioner swung the sword and as the head was severed from the body the thread and the piece of paper fell on the ground, intact118.
 On the paper were written the words, "I gave my head but not my resolve (faith)."